M-o-a-T/qbroker/doc/qbroker.rst

     A JSON variant which can encode select Python objects.
 See `qbroker.codec.json_obj` on how to encode your own objects.

+  * text/plain

+    UTF-8 data.

+  * application/binary

+    raw bytes.

+You can specify which codec to use by default in the connect call, but the default needs at least the same power as the JSON codec because the startup and teardown messages are dicts.

+The `alert` and `rpc` methods understand a ``codec`` parameter.

+Replies default to using the same codec the requests were transmitted as.
+If you need to change it, your callback needs to use the `CC_MSG` calling convention; set ``msg.codec`` to the codec you require for your reply, or to ``None`` to use the connection's default codec.

 body
 ----